Antivenom: Terminology

 The name "antivenin" comes from the French word venin, meaning venom, which in turn was derived from Latin venenum, meaning poison.

 Historically, the term antivenin was predominant around the world, its first published use being in 1895.
 In 1981, the World Health Organization decided that the preferred terminology in the English language would be venom and antivenom rather than venin and antivenin or venen and antivenene.

+Research

+A synthetic antibody has been shown to neutralize a major class of neurotoxins produced by four deadly snake species from South Asia, Southeast Asia, and Africa.
+The antibody targets long-chain α-neurotoxins, a common and lethal component of many elapid venoms, and may represent a step toward a universal antivenom effective against a broad spectrum of snake species.

+Separately, a combination of broadly neutralizing human antibodies and the phospholipase inhibitor varespladib has been shown to protect mice from venom-induced lethality caused by multiple snake species.
+The antibodies were derived from a hyperimmune human donor who had developed broad resistance to snake venom through repeated exposures, resulting in a unique immune profile capable of neutralizing diverse venom toxins.